'Lucifer' Season 5: Netflix Release Date & What We Know So Far - What's on Netflix

-Lucifer is coming back to Netflix for season 5 in 2020 and sadly, it’ll also be Lucifer’s final season but will be split into two.
+Lucifer is coming back to Netflix for season 5 in 2020 and sadly, at the moment, it’s looking to be Lucifer’s final season and is set to be split into two halves..
 Here’s what we know about season 5 of Lucifer on Netflix, how the cast have reacted to its final renewal, why it’s going to be the final season and what we can expect from the next season.

 As you may have heard, Lucifer is Netflix’s latest revival show.
 It managed to pick up the show from FOX who canceled the series after three seasons last year.
 The revival came after a massive fan campaign to save the show.